Well test (oil and gas): Flow test

 Another method to obtain individual well flow rates takes the state observer approach, where the states to be estimated as the unknown flow rates from individual wells.
 This approach allows the incorporation of other modes of measurements such as spin-cuts (manual water cut readings) and dynamometer card based inferred rates.
 The reconciliation of these measurements with the flow tests, along with a systematic mechanism to account for measurement noise, leads to improved per well rate estimation accuracy.

 Multiphase flow meters have to some degree reduced the need for flow tests and test separators.
 Multiphase flow meters are not suitable for all applications where clean-ups are required post workover.
 In the absence of accurate, robust and low-cost multi-phase flow meters, large oil fields with thousands of wells continue to rely on well tests as the primary source of information for production surveillance.

+The most common types of well tests include:

+– Drill stem tests (DSTs): DSTs are conducted on exploration wells to assess the potential of a reservoir to produce oil or gas.
+DSTs involve lowering a series of tools into the well to temporarily isolate the reservoir and collect samples of the fluids.

+– Production tests: Production tests are conducted on producing wells to monitor reservoir performance and identify any potential problems.
+Production tests involve flowing the well at different rates and measuring the flow rates and pressures.

+–Buildup tests: Buildup tests are conducted on producing wells to measure reservoir pressure and permeability.
+Builtup tests involve shutting in the well after a production test and measuring the pressure as it builds back up.